 Organizations must transfer personal data to another country only according to the requirements prescribed under PDPA.

-In order to make the PDPA obligations easier, PDPC has issued a 10 step PDPA checklist:
+In order to make the PDPA obligations easier, PDPC has issued a 10 step checklist: